BeaglePilot/beaglepilot/reports/report_victor.md

     - Infrastructure set up (Wikis, repos, project page, etc.)
     - [Initial video](https://www.youtube.com/watch?v=-giV6Xr8RtY) launched.
     - Userspace I2C driver for the InvenSense MPU-9150
-    - First steps towards the integration of the ArduPilot in the robot Erle (BeagleBone(white)-based)
+    - First steps towards the integration of the ArduPilot in the robot Erle (BeagleBone(white)-based).
+HAL_BOARD_ERLE created.
     - libraries/*/examples do compile now with the AP_HAL_Linux (make linux).
 Necessary to add the missing libraries.
     - Deadlock in `setup()` (initially _initialized variable discussion) addressed.
 Refer to https://github.com/BeaglePilot/ardupilot/commit/5189810651a2d0dd8d262ef30db404311c7829ce
     - InvenSense MPU-9150 driver working if [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db) is applied
     - InvenSense MPU-9250 SPI userspace driver coded

 - Issues:
-    - Unanswered questions about the driver's functioning (https://groups.google.com/forum/#!topic/beaglepilot/apdfrT2fS-8)
     - How are motor pins configured for AP_HAL_Linux?.
 Can't find it.
     - Issue with the MPU9150 sensor driver.
 Doesn't work properly and gets stuck.
 Refer to [this fix](https://github.com/BeaglePilot/ardupilot/commit/400f71226e0828d2ea285a469b566e25b8b5a7db).
     - Barometer MS5611 not detected.
 Seems like a hardware/design issue.
 Present both in the robot Erle and the PXF.
     - Issue with the GCS parameters (refer to https://groups.google.com/forum/#!topic/beaglepilot/dQlxse11JNI).
 There's also the UARTDriver to be checked.
+    - Issue with the PRU PWM code coded by Sid.
+Doesn't compile.
+Needs some work.

 - Plans for the next period:
+    - Finish LSM9DS0 driver.
+    - Go through Andrew's comments on the drivers coded so far.
+    - Rebase the code according to the last verson of ardupilot.
+    - Code test
+    - Code AP_InertialSensor/AP_InertialSensor_Linux.cpp driver which acts as a front end for multiple hardware drivers
+    - Test the new DT
-    - Keep coding userspace drivers
+    - Test all the drivers